janellybautista/Financial-Statement-Analysis-Agent/README.md

 | Profitability chart | `company`, `profit_margin` |
 | Time trend | `period`, `total_revenue` |
 | Slicers | `company`, `year`, `month`, `source_type` |

-Power BI is used as the reporting layer.
-SQL is used for database-based analysis, while Power BI is used to visualize the final cleaned dataset and KPI outputs.

 ---